 - The committee submits a written report to the graduate group chair, at least once per year, detailing its observations of the student’s progress and its recommendations.

 - The student must be given the opportunity to respond to the committee’s report/recommendation and to append a response to the committee’s report.

-- Copies of the report shall be given to the student and filed with the graduate group office.
+- Copies of the report shall be given to the student and kept by the graduate group.

-The Graduate Group is responsible for recording the membership of the dissertation committee in the Student Information System (SRS).
-The graduate division office at the home school will monitor compliance with this requirement through SRS reports and an annual audit of the official student file.
+The Graduate Group is responsible for ensuring that the membership of the dissertation committee is recorded in the student’s official University record.
+The graduate division office at the home school will monitor compliance with this requirement through reports and an annual audit of the official student file.

 An important point of guidance from the advisor and dissertation committee – that is sometimes overlooked in the later stage of completion -- is to counsel the student on whether to embargo the dissertation.
 Penn requires open access publication of dissertations in the University’s institutional repository, ScholarlyCommons.
 Open access publication provides a wide audience, can help to market ideas to potential employers, and can help make plagiarism or theft much easier to detect.
 The open access dissertation will be available via the internet, including full text searching through search engines like Google.
 In cases where papers are in press, patents are pending, or where there are other intellectual property concerns, it may be beneficial to delay publication (commonly referred to as an "embargo").
 Students should discuss embargo options with their advisor and their dissertation committee who can help to decide whether a delay in publication is necessary or advisable.
 Refer to the Dissertation Embargo Guidelines for more information about embargo options.